13 Tips on Self-Publishing Success

 We explain the different registrations and distribution methods and help them decide whether their books should be sold in bookstores, specialty shops, or gift and stationery stores, for example.”

-Planning ahead, experts agree, is of
+Planning ahead, experts agree, is of the utmost importance.

 Self-publishing is, in effect, a small business, and it deserves to be treated as such right from the start.
 Most shepherds strongly advise authors to prepare a formal business plan for a self-publishing venture .